rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

 +++

+It's easier to mentally track environment chaining if one remembers that every procedure call creates a new environment for binding formal parameters to actual arguments.

++++

-> `APPLY` makes a new environment parented in the given environment (default, $\Gamma\Pi$), then binds parameters in the new environment to actual arguments evaluated in the parent environment.
+> __MEMORIZE__: `APPLY` makes a new environment parented in the given environment (default, $\Gamma\Pi$), then binds parameters in the new environment to actual arguments evaluated in the parent environment.

++++

+Optimization: if a procedure has no parameters, `APPLY` doesn't make a new, empty environment.

++++

+TODO: explore use cases where the environment given to `APPLY` is different from the environment of the procedure given to `APPLY`.

 ```{code-cell} ipython3
 class IllegalArgumentsError(ValueError):